Why do some startups quickly win big investments while others get rejected?

 VCs don’t just take the product at face value; they also check what’s under the hood: the code.

-- Code Quality: Is the code clean, well-organized, and easy to understand?
+- Code Quality: Is the code clean, well-organised, and easy to understand?

 - Documentation: Are things properly explained for future developers?